 Inquire as to the reason for the request.

-Inform the claimant to call or visit the FO if he/she insists on withdrawing.
+Inform the beneficiary (or recipient) to call or visit the FO if he or she insists

-Prepare an SSA-408 to return the case to the office having authority to approve the withdrawal.
+paper case) and route the case to the office having authority to approve withdrawal.

 Proceed as shown in B.1.a, c, and d above.